FrancescoXX/recipes/elk/0 — Development/README.md

 ### Logstash and APM Server

 Logstash and AMP server allows for horizontal scaling, simply increase minimum number of containers in the "Automatic Scaling Configuration" menu.
+For more information visit the individual apps README's below.

 ## Upgrades